 Favourite thing to do in science: I enjoy making new compounds and materials that have never been made before.
 Other than that, making bubbling liquids go different colours!

-I’m a chemist working on ways to make our future fuels more environmentally friendly and sustainable.
+My Work: I’m a chemist working on ways to make our future fuels more environmentally friendly and sustainable.

 I studied Chemistry at Bristol University for 8 years, 4 to become a (MSci) Master and 4 more to become a doctor (PhD).
 The work I did for this involved inventing materials for flat screen televisions and smart phone screens, called OLEDs.
 I also made diamonds for a project designed for space telescopes for NASA and finally helped to invent a new way to make environmentally friendly petrol for BP.

 Now I have moved to Sheffield where I am studying and investigating ways to capture Carbon Dioxide from power plant exhausts and then convert it into new fuels using renewable energy.

 Basically we’re recycling the Carbon Dioxide so it doesn’t end up in our atmosphere heating out planet too much.